ShiJbey/neighborly/README.md

 - Define life events and actions to drive narrative generation
 - Define social rules for how characters should feel about each other
 - Define rules for where characters what locations characters should frequent
+- Goal-driven utility-based AI characters
 - 7-day week daily routines for characters
-- Can model various relationship facets like romance, frienship, trust, and respect
+- Can model various relationship facets like romance, friendship, trust, and respect
 - Collect and export data about agents using Pandas DataFrames
 - Commandline interface (CLI) tool
 - Create plugins to modularize and share custom content
 - Export simulation state to JSON
 - Could be integrated with roguelike development tools like [tcod](https://github.com/libtcod/python-tcod)

+## Not yet supported features

+- Generating characters with a subset of character traits randomly selected from a pool of traits

 # Installation